BR0kEN-/cikit/docs/vagrant/wsl/README.md

   echo "PowerShell cannot be found at \"${POWERSHELL_EXE}\".
-Are you sure Windows system drive is \"${WINDOWS_SYSDRV^^}:\\\"?" exit 1 elif ! command -v "powershell" > /dev/null; then sudo ln -s "${POWERSHELL_EXE}" /usr/bin/powershell fi
+Are you sure Windows system drive is \"${WINDOWS_SYSDRV^^}:\\\"?" exit 1 elif ! command -v "powershell" > /dev/null; then
+  # WSL interoperability.
+Vagrant will use exactly this "Linux" binary.
+  sudo ln -s "${POWERSHELL_EXE}" /usr/bin/powershell
+fi